 Fortunately, you don’t have to encroach on the environment to lay down roots and build your dream home.
 Pre-fabricated modular homes are an excellent choice for those who wish to be eco-conscious and environmentally friendly.

 Here are three ways pre-fab modular homes eliminate waste, minimize environmental impact, and reduce your carbon footprint.

-Did you know that construction and demolition accounts for 23% of all the waste in our landfills?
+Did you know that construction and demolition account for 23% of all the waste in our landfills?
 That’s over 1.2 million tons of waste in Ontario alone.
-Not only does this create land pollution, it contributes to global greenhouse gases as well.
+Not only does this create land pollution, but it also contributes to global greenhouse gases as well.

 Shorter Building Time

 The average single-family home takes seven months to build.
 That means months of trucks and machinery rolling to and from the building site, along with a prolonged disturbance to the surrounding environment.
 Worse, rain or snow can draw out the whole process.

 Pre-fab builds are faster, more efficient, and easier on the environment.
 Since most of the construction process occurs on the factory floor, construction isn’t subject to weather delays.
 Material assembly occurs on-site and in short order, with minimal impact on the environment.

 This doesn’t just benefit Mother Nature – your neighbours will appreciate it, too.

 Heating accounts for 63% of the energy use in our homes – more than lighting and appliances combined.
 One of the most effective ways of reducing that number is to minimize the amount of heat lost through cracks and gaps in windows and doors.
 For standard homes, this often requires homeowners to invest in costly retrofits and renovations.